Universal Algorithm-Implicit Learning: Discussion and Conclusion

 Guided by this framework, we developed \ours, a meta-learning approach designed specifically to satisfy practical universality and improving upon prior work.
 Our technical contributions include random projections for cross-modal generalization and label embeddings with a global dictionary to generalize to new label domains, including domains with far more classes than seen in training.

 Empirically, TAIL sets new state-of-the-art results, handles tasks with label spaces far larger than those seen during training, with up to $20\times$ more classes, and offers large computational savings.
-Most crucially, it transfers across unseen modalities without retraining and achieves strong performance on text classification after training only on images.
+Most crucially, it transfers across unseen modalities without retraining and achieves strong performance on text and audio classification after training only on images.

+Although \ours\ is less reliant on encoder quality than encoder-only baselines (as shown in Section~\ref{sec:in-domain-exp}), it still benefits from strong pretrained representations for state-of-the-art performance.
+The practical universality of \ours\ is currently limited to classification.
+While the theoretical framework is task-type-agnostic, extending \ours\ to other task types remains future work.
 Future research directions include extending algorithm-implicit learning to regression and structured prediction, and investigating whether similar advantages arise in reinforcement learning.